 William Paterson University expects all matriculated undergraduate students to maintain a cumulative grade-point average (hereafter referred to in this policy as "GPA") of at least 2.0.
 The basic principle of this policy, therefore, is that any student whose GPA falls below 2.0 is no longer in good standing.
 Academic standing will be computed at the end of the first semester by which the student has accumulated a total of twelve (12) attempted credits and every semester thereafter.
 As academic standing is a serious matter, it is important that all students set as a priority and succeed in the achievement of the 2.0 GPA or better at the conclusion of each semester.

-The current policies and procedures described below are under review and public notice will be made of any changes in the Academic Years 2001-2003.
-Students are advised that admission to, continuation in, and graduation from any major requiring a GPA higher than 2.0 are dependent upon achievement of that higher GPA.
+Students are advised that admission to, continuation in, and graduation from majors requiring a GPA higher than 2.0 are dependent upon achievement of that higher GPA.

-Explanation of Academic Standing Guidelines Academic Status up to 60 Attempted Credits Academic Standing Guidelines Below 2.0 one semester= Jeopardy of Probation Below 2.0 two semesters= Probation Below 2.0 three semesters= Jeopardy of Dismissal Below 2.0 four semesters= Dismissal
+Explanation of Academic Standing Guidelines Academic Status up to 60 Attempted Credits Academic Standing Guidelines Below 2.0 one semester = Jeopardy of Probation Below 2.0 two semesters = Probation Below 2.0 three semesters = Jeopardy of Dismissal Below 2.0 four semesters = Dismissal

-- 1. Students who have earned lower than a 2.0 GPA after attempting the first 12 credits will be placed in the status of Jeopardy of Probation. - 2.
-Students in the Jeopardy of Probation status will have one semester to achieve the 2.0 GPA.
-Those who fail to do so will be placed in the status of Probation for one semester. - Students who fail to raise the GPA to 2.0 by the end of the Probation semester will be placed in the status of Jeopardy of Dismissal for one semester. - 4.
-Students who fail to raise the GPA to 2.0 after the Jeopardy of Dismissal semester will be automatically dismissed from the University.
+- 1. Students who have earned lower than a 2.0 GPA after attempting the first twelve (12) credits are placed in the status of Jeopardy of Probation. - 2.
+Students in the Jeopardy of Probation status have one semester to achieve the 2.0 GPA.
+Those who fail to do so are placed in the status of Probation for one semester. - 3.
+Students who fail to raise the GPA to 2.0 by the end of the Probation semester are placed in the status of Jeopardy of Dismissal for one semester. - 4.
+Students who fail to raise the GPA to 2.0 after the Jeopardy of Dismissal semester are automatically dismissed from the University.